-- □ 14 gauge 2-2.5 inch over the needle catheter - Tape
+- □ 14 gauge 2-2.5 inch over the needle catheter

+- Tape

 - Sterile Gauze Pads

-- Antiseptic swabs
+- □ Antiseptic swabs

 - Occlusive dressing

-- Locate landmarks for needle decompression Identify the 2nd intercostal space in the mid-clavicular line on the same side as the pneumothorax - □ 2.
+- □ 1.
+Locate landmarks for needle decompression - Site A 2nd intercostal space in the mid-clavicular line on the same side as the pneumothorax - Site B 4th intercostal space in the mid-axillary line on the same side as the pneumothorax (Adult ONLY) - > (This is a relatively NEW location for Prehospital Providers and requires familiarity with the anatomy, practice and appropriate credentialing with your Service) - BE AWARE of and avoid underlying anatomical structures in the chest (lung, heart, vasculature) as well as abdominal organs that move significantly with respiration (spleen, liver, intestine, vasculature). - □ 2.
 Prepare the site with an antiseptic swab - □ 3.
 Firmly introduce catheter immediately above superior edge of rib at selected site - Remember: the neurovascular bundle (nerve, artery and vein) run under the inferior edge of the ribs) - 4.
-Insert the needle perpendicular to the skin with downward pressure until there is a loss of resistance and a return of air. - 5.
-Advance the needle another 1/8", to ensure the catheter is inside the thoracic cavity. - Hold the catheter in place with one hand while removing the needle and disposing of sharps in container. - G. Secure the catheter taking care not to allow it to kink - If time and situation allow, use an occlusive dressing to cover the catheter and tape on 3 sides to create a one-way valve. - □ 7.
-Reassess lung sounds, pulses, tracheal deviation and patient clinical condition - □ 8.
+Insert the needle perpendicular to the skin with downward pressure until there is a loss of resistance and a return of air. - □ 5.
+Advance the needle another 1/8", to ensure the catheter is inside the thoracic cavity. - Hold the catheter in place with one hand while removing the needle and disposing of sharps in container . - □ 6.
+Secure the catheter taking care not to allow it to kink - If time and situation allow, use an occlusive dressing to cover the catheter and tape on 3 sides to create a one-way valve. - 7.
+Reassess lung sounds, pulses, tracheal deviation and patient clinical condition - 8.
 Dress area with occlusive dressing then cover with sterile gauze pad - 9.
-Reassess breath sounds and respiratory status - 10.
+Reassess breath sounds and respiratory status - □ 10.
 Document Procedure, patient response, VS and change in clinical condition in the electronic Patient Care Report